browserplus/borg/data/pages/docs/service_dev/00_home.md

 ## Why build a BrowserPlus service?

-Services allow you expose new functionality to javascript running in a wide range of popular web browsers.
+Services allow you expose new functionality to javascript running in a wide range of popular web browsers, on multiple OS's.
 While it's already possible to do this today by authoring web browser Add-Ons (or Extensions) or by writing native plugins, the problem is that it's difficult and costly to build something that runs in a lot of places, and features such as ease of installation, versioning, update, and security add a lot more complexity to the project.
 Further it's clumsy or impossible to safely share tools that we build across multiple sites.